w3f/w3f-education/docs/Rust/section8/installing-crate.md

 This will have the same effect as directly putting it within the TOML file.

-For more information regarding Cargo and dependencies, be sure to visit the official [Cargo documentation](https://doc.rust-lang.org/cargo/index.html).
+For more information regarding Cargo and dependencies, visit the official [Cargo documentation](https://doc.rust-lang.org/cargo/index.html).